Transport in Mumbai: Taxis

 Taxis arrived in 1911 to complement horse cars.
 Black and yellow Fiat taxis are an integral part of the city's heritage and have been depicted in numerous Bollywood movies.
 Metered taxis ply throughout Mumbai and have a monopoly from Bandra to Churchgate on the Western line, and from Sion to Chhatrapati Shivaji Terminus on the Central line.
 Beyond Sion and Bandra, auto rickshaws are not allowed, and one has to hire a taxi.
 However, between Sion to Thane and Bandra to Bhayandar, both taxis and autorickshaws are available to transport passengers.
+In the suburbs of Mumbai, however, metered taxicabs mostly reject passengers wanting to travel between suburbs and in this cases one has to catch an auto rickshaw.